Quantum divisible code[13]

 C. Vuillot and N. P. Breuckmann, “Quantum Pin Codes”, IEEE Transactions on Information Theory 68, 5955 (2022) arXiv:1906.11394 DOI

-P. A. Mishchenko and K. Xagawa, “Secure multi-party quantum computation based on triply-even quantum error-correcting codes”, (2022) arXiv:2206.04871
+P. A. Mishchenko and K. Xagawa, “Secure multiparty quantum computation protocol for quantum circuits: The exploitation of triply even quantum error-correcting codes”, Physical Review A 110, (2024) arXiv:2206.04871 DOI

 J. Haah, “Towers of generalized divisible quantum codes”, Physical Review A 97, (2018) arXiv:1709.08658 DOI